-Figure 5.1: Step 5.1, starting the packaging process

-At the start screen leave all the options the same except for the version number; ensure that you INCREASE the version number (e.g. 1.0 -> 2.0).
-The reason for this is so that Vivado will detect the version change, and prompts you for an upgrade.
-Also, alter the display name to reflect the version number change.
+At the start screen, leave all the options the same except for the version number; ensure that you INCREASE the version number (e.g. 1.0 -> 2.0).
+The reason for this is so that Vivado will detect the version change and prompt you for an upgrade.
+You should also alter the display name to reflect the version number change.